iottly/iottly.github.io/saet_tutorial.md

 - In case of errors, the message will show some details.

 # Reboot
-this command allows to reboot the device with (optional) -f
+This command allows to reboot the device with (optional) -f
 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)
 - choose your board (from the list on top of the panel)
 - on _reboot_ click _send_
-- if you would send the reboot without -f choose in the list "force" the parameters "no"
+- if you would send the reboot without -f choose in the list "force" the parameter "no"
 - and click send
-- else you would send the message with -f chose "Yes"
+- else you would send the message with -f choose "Yes"
 - click send

 # Ps
-this command return a list of only process running on the device.
+This command return a list of process running only on the device.
 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)
 - choose your board (from the list on top of the panel)
 - on _ps_ click _send_
-- now click again send
+- now click send again
 - message will show:
   ```
     {